softwaremill/macwire/README.md

 * `wire` create an instance of the given type, using dependencies from the context, within which it is called.
   Dependencies are looked up in the enclosing trait/class/object and parents (via inheritance).
 * `wireRec` is a variant of `wire`, which creates missing dependencies using constructors.
+* `wireSet` collect all instances of the given type from the context and return them as a `Set`.
+* `wireList` collect all instances of the given type from the context and return them as a `List`, preserving order.

 In other words, `autowire` is context-free, while the `wire` family of macros is context-dependent.